1. Introduction

 6. Current risk: Risk value calculated according to the risk calculation formula.
 The colours depend on the risk acceptance grid (see Acceptance thresholds).

-7. Treatment: Indication if the risk is treated, and links to the risk profile (see Risk information sheet).
+7. Treatment: Indicates if the risk is treated or not.
+It links directly to the risk profile (see Risk information sheet).

 8. Residual risk: Value of residual risk.
-In the case of the figure above, the residual risk is equal to the max risk because it is not yet treated.
+In the case of the figure above, the residual risk is equal to the maximum risk because it is not yet treated.

-By leaving the cursor in most fields, a tooltip appears.
+By hovering the cursor over the fields, a relevant tooltip appears.

 The risk sheet is displayed when you click on the Not treated link in the information risk table.